devvv27/devvv27/README.md

 ## 📄 Publications

  **Deep Learning Based Predictive Analysis of Immersion Cooled Lithium-Ion Batteries**
-  Accepted for publication at the *4th International Conference on Applied Artificial Intelligence and Computing (ICAAIC 2025)*.
+  Published at the *4th International Conference on Applied Artificial Intelligence and Computing (ICAAIC 2025)*.

+ **Post Earthquake Damage Assessment Using enhanced Siamese U-Net in Satellite Images** Accepted for publication at the 10th International Conference on Computer, Communication and Signal Processing (ICCCSP 2026).